About the Lighthouse

 To carry out its mission, the Lighthouse provides three types of services: care provided at Maison André-Gratton, in-home respite care and support services.

-- Children and families are invited for variable length-stays or provided with end-of-life care at Maison André-Gratton, the only pediatric care facility in Quebec.
+- Children and families are invited for variable length-stays or provided with end-of-life care at Maison André-Gratton, the first pediatric care facility in Quebec.

 - In-home respite care provided three times a week by volunteers who are trained to care for children whose condition requires special attention.